 All JetBlue TrueBlue Dining members earn 3x miles per $1 plus your credit card rewards.
 The co-brand JetBlue card earns 2x TrueBlue miles on dining.
 As TrueBlue is a transfer partner for American Express Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou, you can also use one of these cards to earn at least 2x points per $1.
 Then, you can transfer them to your TrueBlue account when you’re ready.

 As many Southwest Airlines award flights require fewer miles than legacy carriers, Rapid Rewards Dining can be one of your best options.
-You can earn 3x points per $1 if you opt into the dining club email list.
-Otherwise, you will only earn 1x Rapid Rewards point per $2 spent.
-Plus, get 10 more points for each review you leave.
+You can earn 3x points per $1 if you opt into the dining club email list and an additional 10 points per completed dining review.
+Otherwise, you will only earn 1x Rapid Rewards point per $2 spent at participating restaurants, plus, get 10 more points for each review you leave.

 This rewards program has a tiered sign-up bonus worth at least 1,800 bonus Rapid Rewards: